Hello-Ship-Code/DS-with-C/11-Trees/README.md

 - The number of binary trees for $n$ nodes corresponds to the $n$-th Catalan number.
 - Catalan numbers have a wide range of applications in combinatorial mathematics and computer science.

+Sure!
+Here is the explanation in Markdown format with LaTeX for the formulas:

+---

 To determine the number of distinct binary trees that can be generated using labeled nodes, we need to consider both the number of binary tree structures possible with \( n \) unlabeled nodes and the permutations of the labeled nodes.

 ### Steps to Calculate the Number of Labeled Binary Trees